afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 # Name-Patronymic revisited

 Sometimes colleagues drop the Name- part of the Name-Patronymic pair.
-Moreover, colloquially they mangle the Patronymic slightly:
+Moreover, colloquially they mangle the patronymic slightly:

 "Michal*iov*ich" to "Michlych", throwing away a syllabus from the patronymic because it is just too long.